Top 5 Places to Eat Ōmi Beef in Shiga: A Taste of Japan’s Oldest Wagyu Legacy

 - 3 min read

-Ōmi Beef is the oldest of Japan’s three great wagyu brands, with a history stretching back over 400 years.
-Long before gourmet trends, this marbled delicacy was prized by samurai and served to shoguns during a time when meat was rarely consumed.
-The Ii clan of Hikone preserved the beef in miso as a medicinal food and offered it to the Tokugawa elite.
-What began as sustenance for warriors became a culinary tradition.
+Ōmi Beef is Japan's oldest of the three great wagyu brands, with a history spanning over 400 years.
+Long before gourmet trends, this marbled delicacy was valued by samurai and served to shoguns during a time when meat was rarely eaten.
+The Ii clan of Hikone preserved the beef in miso as a medicinal food and provided it to the Tokugawa elite.
+What started as sustenance for warriors became a culinary tradition.

-During the Meiji era, Ōmi Beef was shipped to Tokyo under the name "Kobe Beef" due to its route through Kobe Port.
-Only after the railway reached Ōmihachiman in 1890 did the name Ōmi Beef re-emerge and claim its place as a wagyu standard.
-Today, raised on farms across Shiga Prefecture, Ōmi Beef reflects a legacy of care and regional pride.
+During the Meiji era, Ōmi Beef was shipped to Tokyo under the name "Kobe Beef" because it passed through Kobe Port.
+After the railway reached Ōmihachiman in 1890, the name Ōmi Beef reappeared and established itself as a wagyu standard.
+Today, raised on farms throughout Shiga Prefecture, Ōmi Beef continues a legacy of care and regional tradition pride.

 To experience the best of this historic wagyu, we’ve ranked the top five Ōmi Beef restaurants in Shiga based on reputation and reviews.